 For historical reasons Aboriginal people have not always enjoyed access to government services and had the opportunity to shape and participate in policies, projects or programs.
-Local government has a particular role in changing this on the services it delivers and through its engagement practices with the Aboriginal community.
+Local government has a particular role in changing this through the delivery of culturally appropriate services and effective engagement with Aboriginal communities.

 All efforts to improve partnerships with Aboriginal people begin with engagement and participation.

 The 2012 Victorian Local Government Aboriginal Engagement and Reconciliation Survey identified a number of different ways that Victorian councils currently engage with local Aboriginal communities:

 - Developing and operating an Aboriginal Advisory Committee

 - Encouraging Aboriginal Representation on existing council advisory committees

 - Providing candidate information to Aboriginal people at election time